Vedantsahai18/MU-BE-CS-Sem-Practicals/README.md

 For all those enthusiast MU CS Engineer pusruing Bachelors , I hope this repsoitry helps you in easing your academic work .

-# Please fork and star the repositry as much as possible
+# Please fork and star the repositry as much as possible !!

-In order to contact me please see my profile page
+In order to contact me please see my github profile page

 # Update